-The District lies wholly within the extraterritorial jurisdiction of the City of El Paso (the "City"), and may be annexed by the City in accordance with existing Texas law.
+The District lies wholly within the extraterritorial jurisdiction of the City, and may be annexed by the City in accordance with existing Texas law.
 Under prior Texas law, a municipality could annex and dissolve a municipal utility district located within its extraterritorial jurisdiction without consent of the district or its residents.
-Under House Bill 347 approved during the 86th Regular Legislative Session ("HB 347"), (a) a municipality may annex a district with a population of less than 200 residents only if: (i) the municipality obtains consent to annex the area through a petition signed by more than 50% of the registered voters of the district, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation; and (b) a municipality may annex a district with a population of 200 residents or more only if: (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation.
+Under House Bill 347 approved duringthe 86th Regular Legislative Session ("HB 347"), (a) a municipality may annex a district with a population of less than 200 residents only if: (i) the municipality obtains consent to annex the area through a petition signed by more than 50% of the registered voters of the district, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation; and (b) a municipality may annex a district with a population of 200 residents or more only if: (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to obe annexed to be annexed do not own more than50% of the land in the area, a petition has been signed by more than 50% of the land in the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation.
 Notwithstanding the foregoing, a municipality may annex an area if each owner of land in the area requests the annexation.
-As of April 5, 2022, the District had an estimated population of 1,786, thus triggering the voter approval and/or landowner consent requirements discussed in clause (b) above.
+As of May 31, 2022, the District had an estimated population of 1,079, thus triggering the voter approval and/or landowner consent requirements discussed in clause (b) above.
 The described election and petition process does not apply, however, during the term of a strategic partnership agreement between a municipality and a district specifying the procedures for annexation of all or a portion of the District.
-At present, the District and the City have not entered into (and do not currently have plans to enter into) any such strategic partnership agreement.
+At presen